rbaumgar/otelcol-demo-app/OpenTelemetry.md

 ## Using OpenTelemetry Collector as Sidecar container

-By default is the OpenTelemetry Collector running as a seperate pod. (mode: deployement) If you are interested to run it in the same pod as your application you define this in your OpenTelemtry Collector CRD, by specifying spec.mode: sidecar.
+By default is the OpenTelemetry Collector running as a separate pod. (mode: deployment) If you are interested to run it in the same pod as your application you define this in your OpenTelemtry Collector CRD, by specifying spec.mode: sidecar.

 ```shell